 If a claw-foot bathtub in your bedroom and a rain shower in your bathroom floats your boat, book one of the Large Rooms (at the front, but triple-glazed) or the charming Loft Room, tucked away at the top of a private staircase.
 We loved Large Room 3 with its French-grey walls, white shutters and pretty scatter cushions, but the Loft Room's delicate wallpaper and original exposed beams really stole our hearts.

 At the back of the building, the smaller, cheaper Medium and Small Rooms all share sleek white tongue-and-groove panelling, creating a clean, minimalist feel.
 This is punctuated with vibrant bursts of colour - perhaps hummingbird wallpaper or 60s mirrors and film posters - and beautiful desks built by a local joiner using sustainable oak from the Longleat Estate.
-Bathrooms are stylish but simple, with deep bathtubs and underfloor-heated tiles.
+Bathrooms are stylish but simple, with deep bathtubs (no shower) and underfloor-heated tiles.

 All rooms have fuchsia-pink hairdryers, tea/coffee-making facilities, a flat-screen TV/DVD player and top-notch toiletries by Bramley, a local company.
 Beds throughout are comfy and kingsize, complete with crisp white Egyptian linens and headboards in deep-buttoned velvets or wool.